TEST THE SHAPE. THEN TEST THE PART.

 - What is the cheapest prototype process?

 - FDM is usually the cheapest way to validate form and fit.
-SLA and SLS cost more but can be better for detail, finish, or durable nylon parts.
+SLA costs more but is better for detail and finish.
+FDM nylon covers durable parts.